splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 =========================

-By default, the synthetics browser tests use Google Chrome version 116.0.5845.96-1 to simulate user activity.
+For optimal experience, the synthetics browser tests use latest stable version of  Google Chrome to simulate user activity, which  is 116.0.5845.96-1.

 Follow these steps to set up a Browser test: